Evangelical Lutheran Church in Southern Africa (Cape Church)

 The Evangelical Lutheran Church in Southern Africa (Cape Church) is a Lutheran church in some of the Western Provinces of South Africa.
 The Cape Church is a member of the Lutheran World Federation.
 It has 4,223 baptized members.

+History

+By 1741, 509 Lutherans were living in Cape Town and in 1742 petitions were sent to the Dutch East India Company to allow a Lutheran church to be built.
+The Dutch East India Company initially refused but finally relented and gave permission for a church on 23 October 1779.
+The church at its inception had 441 founding parishioners.

+Early Pastors

+This list is incomplete.
+The years of service, where known, are indicated in brackets.